 One of the best way of preventing Hepatitis B is to get yourself vaccinated.
 Many people are vaccinated at birth or during the course of their childhood, which should offer protection for an entire lifetime.
 If you feel that you have not been vaccinated, talk to your doctor about whether the vaccine is right for you.

 Hepatitis B can be transmitted in a variety of ways, as HBV is highly contagious.
-The Center for Disease Control reports that Hepatitis B is 50 – 100 times more infectious than HIV.
+The Centers for Disease Control reports that Hepatitis B is 50 – 100 times more infectious than HIV.
 It is contracted through bodily fluids such as blood, semen, vaginal fluids, and even urine.

 If you are sexually active, be careful: Hepatitis B can be transmitted through vaginal, oral, or anal sex.
 Use safe sex practices, such as condoms and dental dams to reduce your chances of exposure to HBV.